kuhchung/kuhchung.github.io/pages/Deviljho.md

 Put the pitfall trap at a sleeping Jho's chin so that he can wake up, rage, then fall into the pit.
 DO NOT PIT HIM UNRAGED.

 The safest way to get past his enormously wide head-tail sweep is RIGHT THROUGH THE MIDDLE.
 Go underneath and between his legs!
 If you're well positioned, you can just walk through.
 Otherwise, roll forward past the head.

+Evade lancing is _the_ classic way to fight Deviljho.
+It really shows off the power of evasion+1 and lance mobility and ability to stick close and be aggressive at all times.
+Every single one of Deviljho's attacks is easily dodged with evasion+1.

 If you want to evade lance it and someone is bringing a longsword, just sigh and switch to bowgun.